 Example projects: Ms. Doyle has recently focused on charter school supply and the building of systems of great schools across a city or region.
 Other projects have explored the use of charter restarts to turn around chronically low-performing schools; developed a slate of options to improve financial sustainability for teacher residency programs; and described how one of the country’s fastest growing charter networks has overcome common barriers to growth.

-Ms. Doyle has co-authored these publications: Built to Grow: How IDEA Public Schools is Expanding to Serve a Million Students; Design for Impact: Designing a Residency Program for Long-Term Financial Sustainability; Beyond the Fringe: Charter Authorizing as Enrollment Grows; The New Frontier: Public Charter Schools as a Tool to Transform Education in Clark County; Is Détente Possible?
+Ms. Doyle has co-authored these publications: Identity and Charter School Leadership: Profiles of Leaders of Color, Built to Grow: How IDEA Public Schools is Expanding to Serve a Million Students; Design for Impact: Designing a Residency Program for Long-Term Financial Sustainability; Beyond the Fringe: Charter Authorizing as Enrollment Grows; The New Frontier: Public Charter Schools as a Tool to Transform Education in Clark County; Is Détente Possible?
 District-Charter Relations in Four Cities; Authorizer Hopping: Motivations, Causes, and Ways to Stop it; Lacking Leaders: The Challenges of Principal Recruitment, Selection, and Placement; Measuring Teacher Effectiveness: A Look “Under the Hood” of Teacher Evaluation Systems; Creating Opportunity Schools: A Bold Plan to Transform Indianapolis Public Schools; Funding a Better Education: Conclusions from the First Three Years of Student-Based Budgeting in Hartford; Student-Based Budgeting: A Better Way to Fund Students and Performance; Developing Education Talent Pipelines for Charter Schools: A Citywide Approach; Developing City-Based Funding Strategies: Investments to Create a Robust Charter Sector; Leading Approaches to Philanthropic Investment in the Charter Sector: A Scan of Four Cities; A Student-Based Funding Model for Washington; Student-Based Budgeting: Revamping School Funding in Washington to Improve Performance; Performance Guarantees in Education: Shifting Risk to Create Opportunity; Charter School Funding: Inequity Persists; The Tab: How Connecticut Can Fix its Dysfunctional Education Spending System to Reward Success, Incentivize Choice, and Boost Student Achievement